dbmina/shopping_service/README.md

 ● The ShoppingDB object receives the queries from the AdminUI object and ClientUI object, and returns the corresponding data.

 Objectives: Implement three methods of AdminUI to manage product data.
 Description: For the first step, implement an interface for admins to manage product data.
-In
-particular, implement the following methods of AdminUI .
-You also need to modify/add functions
+In particular, implement the following methods of AdminUI .
-in the ShoppingDB class to store product data in the ShoppingDB object; this will be required for
-problems 1-2 and 1-3.
+You also need to modify/add functionsin the ShoppingDB class to store product data in the ShoppingDB object; this will be required for problems 1-2 and 1-3.
 ● Implement void AdminUI::add_product(std::string name, int price) .
 ○ This function adds a product entry with the given name and price in the database.
-See the template code of the ShoppingDB class and decide on how to store the
-product information appropriately.
+See the template code of the ShoppingDB class and decide on how to store the product information appropriately.
-○ If the given price is positive, print “ADMIN_UI: <PRODUCT_NAME> is added to
-the database.”. (“<PRODUCT_NAME>” should be replaced with the name of the
+○ If the given price is positive, print “ADMIN_UI: <PRODUCT_NAME> is added to the database.”. (“<PRODUCT_NAME>” should be replaced with the name of the
 product; do not print “<” and “>”.)
 ○ If the given price is equal to or less than zero, print "ADMIN_UI: Invalid price.".
 ○ Assume that no duplicated names of products or users will be given.